-Includes Live/Work and Shopkeeper units.

-, 12 with Chapter accordance maximum density may be increased in If developed as a senior citizen development, the Article 33 of the IMC and State Density Bonus Law.
+- Includes Live/Work and Shopkeeper units. - If developed as a senior citizen development, the maximum density may be increased in accordance with Chapter 12, Article 33 of the IMC and State Density Bonus Law.

 6.2.3 LAND USES

 6.2.3.1 Permitted, Accessory and Special Uses